myclub-se/myclub-groups/README.txt

 Please ensure that your server is running on PHP 7.4 or higher and your WordPress version is at least 6.4 to utilize this plugin fully.

+== Dependencies ==

+The plugin has no external plugin dependencies.
+All requirements are bundled in the plugin itself.

 == Installation ==

 1. Login to your WordPress Dashboard